Large deviations and additivity principle for the open harmonic process: Pressure

 \section{Pressure}

-In this section we use the knowledge of the stationary measure to compute the pressure associated to the non-equilibrium steady state.
+In this section we use the {characterization} of the stationary measure {in Theorem \ref{Mixt}} to compute the pressure associated to the non-equilibrium steady state.
 We will reproduce the expression predicted by the Macroscopic Fluctuation Theory by first conditioning to a given realization of the random local parameters and then using the large deviation properties of those local parameters.